Pengxin-Guo/Awesome-Multi-Task-Learning/README.md

 - [**TNRDMTL**] Yang, Y., & Hospedales, T. M. [Trace Norm Regularised Deep Multi-Task Learning](https://openreview.net/forum?id=rknkNR7Ke "TNRDMTL"). **ICLR workshop**, 2017.

   Notes: the parameters from all models are regularised by the **tensor trace norm**.

 - [**CILICIA**] Sarafianos, N., Giannakopoulos, T., Nikou, C., & Kakadiaris, I. A. [Curriculum learning for multi-task classification of visual attributes](https://openaccess.thecvf.com/content_ICCV_2017_workshops/w38/html/Sarafianos_Curriculum_Learning_for_ICCV_2017_paper.html "CILICIA"). **ICCV workshop**, 2017.

   Notes: individual tasks are grouped based on their correlation so that **two groups of strongly and weakly correlated tasks** are formed; the two groups of tasks are learned in a **curriculum learning** setup by transferring the acquired knowledge **from the strongly to the weakly correlated**; the learning process within each group is performed in a **multi-task** classification setup.

 - [**HC-MTL**] Liu, A. A., Su, Y. T., Nie, W. Z., & Kankanhalli, M. [Hierarchical clustering multi-task learning for joint human action grouping and recognition](https://ieeexplore.ieee.org/abstract/document/7423818 "HC-MTL"). **TPAMI**, 2017.

   Notes: formulate the objective function with two latent variables, **model parameters** and **grouping information**, for joint optimization; decompose it into two sub-tasks, **multi-task learning** and **task relatedness discovery**, and **iteratively** solve the two sub-tasks.

+- [**HD-MTL**] Fan, J., Zhao, T., Kuang, Z., Zheng, Y., Zhang, J., Yu, J., & Peng, J. [HD-MTL: Hierarchical deep multi-task learning for large-scale visual recognition](https://ieeexplore.ieee.org/abstract/document/7849143 "HD-MTL"). **TIP**, 2017.

+  Notes: **multiple sets of deep features** are extracted from the **different layers**; a **visual tree** is learned by assigning the visually-similar atomic object classes with similar learning complexities into the same group, it can provide a good environment for **identifying the inter-related learning tasks** automatically.

 - [**AMTL**] Lee, G., Yang, E., & Hwang, S. [Asymmetric multi-task learning based on task relatedness and loss](https://proceedings.mlr.press/v48/leeb16.html "AMTL"). **ICML**, 2016.

   Notes: avoid **negative transfer** problem; allow for **asymmetric information transfer** between the tasks.

   Assumption: each underlying model parameter is *succinctly* represented by the **linear combination** of other parameters.

 - [**MITL**] Lin, K., Xu, J., Baytas, I. M., Ji, S., & Zhou, J. [Multi-task feature interaction learning](https://dl.acm.org/doi/abs/10.1145/2939672.2939834 "MITL"). **KDD**, 2016.

   Notes: exploit task relatedness in the form of shared representations in both the **original input space** and the **interaction space among features**.

 - [**FCMTL**] Zhou, Q., & Zhao, Q. [Flexible clustered multi-task learning by learning representative tasks](https://ieeexplore.ieee.org/abstract/document/7150415 "FCMTL"). **TPAMI**, 2016.

   Notes: a subset of tasks (**representative tasks**) in multi-task learning can be used to represent other tasks due to the similarity among multiple tasks; allow **one task to be clustered into multiple clusters**, and with different weights.

 ------